Not a Recipe but How I Make My Green Sauces - Flaxseed | Cold-pressed Flax oil | Milled Flax Seed | Handmade Flaxjacks

 The important thing is to use your instincts and have fun; you’ll learn along the way.
 Try a new ingredient every week.

-- Start with the herbs and put a goodly amount in the blender.
-My favourites are: coriander, basil, parsley, tarragon, wild rocket, kale and chervil (but I have to grow that).
-Other herbs that are good depending on what you are eating it with are a little mint, especially Bowles apple mint, thyme, fennel, dill and even lemongrass for Asian-inspired dishes.
-Don’t worry too much about removing the stems.
-If the stems aren’t woody, they blend perfectly well and contain plenty of flavour.
+1. Start with putting a generous amount of herbs in a blender.
+My favourites are: coriander, basil, parsley, tarragon and chervil.
+Other herbs that are good to add in, depending on what you are eating it with, are wild rocket, kale or a little mint, especially Bowles apple mint.
+Thyme, fennel, dill and even lemongrass for Asian-inspired dishes.
+Don’t worry too much about removing leaves from the stems.
+If the stems aren’t woody, they blend perfectly well and contain plenty of flavour and healthy fibre.

-- 1–2 tablespoons (or more) of Flax Farm flaxseed oil, or a mixture of cold-pressed flaxseed and olive oil.
+• 1–2 tablespoons (or more) of Flax Farm flaxseed oil

 And blend.
 At this point you’ve already made a delicious green sauce.